 Michael Royce is a social justice activist, attorney, energy consultant, writer and nonprofit executive.
 Mr. Royce was a trial lawyer from 1979-1995 with the firm of Royce, Swanson, Thomas, and Coon.
 He founded Green Empowerment with others in 1997 and served as Executive Director from 1997 until July, 2006, and later served as Chair of the Board and retired from the board in late 2016.
-He has led or participated in human rights delegations to El Salvador and Nicaragua and participated in international development projects in several other countries around the world.
+Over the years, he has led or participated in human rights delegations to El Salvador and Nicaragua and has participated in international development projects in several other countries around the world.

-It was a great event honoring Michael Royce and his values, character and accomplishments while raising funds to continue the great work that he started when he founded Green Empowerment almost 20 years ago.
+On November 6, 2016 we also hosted a birthday party, during which we celebrated Michael’s values, character and accomplishments while raising funds to continue the great work that he started when he founded Green Empowerment over 20 years ago.